PRINCIPAL INVESTIGATOR

 Research Interests:

-Dr. Stephanie Leal is an Assistant Professor of Psychological Sciences at Rice University and Director of the Neuroscience of Memory & Aging Laboratory.
+Dr. Stephanie Leal is an Assistant Professor in the Department of Integrative Biology & Physiology at UCLA, Adjunct Assistant Professor in the Department of Psychological Sciences at Rice University, and Director of the Neuroscience of Memory & Aging Laboratory.
 She received her B.S. in Biopsychology from the University of California, Santa Barbara in 2011 and her Ph.D. in Psychological & Brain Sciences from Johns Hopkins University in 2016 working in the lab of Dr. Michael Yassa.
 She completed postdoctoral training from 2016-2019 at the University of California, Berkeley with Dr. William Jagust.
 Her research interests focus on the neurobiological mechanisms underlying episodic memory processing and how these mechanisms are altered in aging and disease states.
 She develops and utilizes sensitive cognitive tasks, advanced neuroimaging techniques, and translates these methods to states of cognitive impairment.
 Her overarching goal is to understand the factors that modulate episodic memory processing in order to restore the system to normal function in disorders of mood and memory.

 GRADUATE STUDENTS